 Investigate options to develop funding mechanisms that enable the industry to meet more of its own insight needs

 Ranking the priorities

-The Insight Leadership Panel has been meeting regularly throughout 2018.
+The Insight Leadership Panel has been meeting regularly.
 The group is focused on refining a list of insight priorities, developed by TIA in consultation with the ILP.
 The final list will be released to the industry at the end of the year.

 The ILP is also investigating how to sustainably fund the priorities.

 TIA has also been in discussion with providers and industry users to help bring the insight framework to life.

 Increasing the sample size of the Mood of the Nation research.
 This will provide stronger regional data around different community perceptions of tourism, which in turn will provide the industry with better insight in order to tell the tourism story.